hedron-crystal/hedron/README.md

 ## Installation

 1. Follow the instructions for installation laid out in [andlabs/libui](https://github.com/andlabs/libui).
+2. Copy the compiled files from step 1 (i.e. files in `build/out`) to `/usr/lib` for OSX and Linux users.
-2. Go to your `shard.yml` file, and enter this in:
+3. Go to your `shard.yml` file, and enter this in:

 ```yaml
 dependencies: